 Antisense oligos (ASOs) represent one such class of RNA drugs that can be directed against particular genes involved in genetic diseases.
-ASOs work by binding to the messenger ribonucleic acid (mRNA) that shuttles genetic directions from DNA, which carries diseasecausing mutations in this case, to a cell's proteinproducing machinery and prevents production altogether or alter it in such manner as can treat the disease.
-Spinraza is an ASO drug which already exists and has been approved for treating spinal muscular atrophy, a genetic disease that causes muscle wasting. (b) Single nucleotide genetic diseases have also been treated with mRNA therapy.
-According to the company, mRNA therapy introduces a synthetic mRNA molecule into the body (in this case, that codes for LCA10 gene GUCY2D) to generate enough functional protein that is missing or defective in patients.
-An example is the mRNA therapy candidate QR-110 for treating a rare genetic disease called Leber congenital amaurosis 10 (LCA10), which also leads to blindness.
+ASOs work by binding to the messenger ribonucleic acid (mRNA) that shuttles genetic directions from DNA, which carries diseasecausing mutations in this case, to a cell's proteinproducing machinery and prevents production altogether or alters it in such manner as can treat the disease.
+Spinraza is an ASO drug which already exists and has been approved for treating spinal muscular atrophy, a genetic disease that causes muscle wasting.(b) As have single nucleotide genetic diseases that been treated with mRNA therapy as well.
+According to the company, mRNA therapy introduces a synthetic mRNA molecule into the body (in this case that codes for LCA10 gene GUCY2D) in order to generate enough functional protein missing or defective in patients.
+An example is the mRNA therapy candidate QR-110 for treating a rare genetic disease called Leber congenital amaurosis 10 (LCA10), also leading towards blindness.